Xilinx/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/source/userguide.rst

 Based on the above lspci output, traverse to ``/sys/bus/pci/devices/<device node>/qdma`` to find the list of configurable parameters specific to PF or VF driver.

-1. **Instantiates the Virtual Functions**
+1. **Instantiate the Virtual Functions**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-QDMA IP supports 252 Virtual Functions(VFs). ``/sys/bus/pci/devices/<device node>`` provides two configurable entries
+QDMA IP supports 252 Virtual Functions (VFs). ``/sys/bus/pci/devices/<device node>`` provides two configurable entries

 - ``sriov_totalvfs`` : Indicates the maximum number of VFs supported for PF.
-This is a read only entry which can be configured during bit stream generation.
+This is a read only entry having the value the that was configured during bit stream generation.

 - ``sriov_numvfs`` : Enables the user to specify the number of VFs required for a PF

 Display the currently supported max VFs: